Donate GOODS to Segunda Mana. Not BADS. Call 09298343857 or 09459712292 to request for pick-up.

 1. Organization

-• Strategic Partnerships: ISLaS collaborates with local and international organizations to enhance volunteer management and formation.
+ISLaS collaborates with local and international organizations to strengthen volunteer management and formation initiatives.

-• Volunteer Formation & Training: Volunteers receive monthly spiritual and leadership formation, along with skills-based training.
+Volunteers undergo monthly spiritual and leadership formation, complemented by skills-based training.

 3. Operations